The number of people searching for legitimate work from home jobs is growing at a remarkable pace, especially during the pandemic.

 Maybe you’d prefer to work with a small handful of small business owners or just one or two local companies.
 If so this can be an enjoyable side hustle where you can earn a few hundred extra bucks per month.
-Best of all, there are no set-in-stone requirements and you can learn the tricks of the trade as you go by ingesting blog posts, whitepapers and even online courses on the subject.
+Best of all, there are no set-in-stone requirements and you can learn the tricks of the trade as you go by ingesting blog posts, whitepapers and even social media marketing courses on the subject.

 If you live in the same world we do, you might’ve noticed a lack of quality discourse lately and an apparent shortage of folks who know how to type a sentence without tripping over their own thumbs.
 Even a lot of major companies don’t seem to invest in the talent required to keep their web properties easy to read and policed for typos.

 As with social media management, this is a position where you can easily set your own rates according to the hour, the page or even the word.
 Don’t overestimate your value if you don’t have a lot of experience, though.
 The BLS estimates, rather broadly, that “writers and editors” earn, on average, $29.72 per hour.
 You may find it hard to prove your credibility if you don’t have some kind of public portfolio — and a bachelor’s degree is recommended.